Inflectra/rapise-documentation/docs/Guide/dynamics_nav.md

 - **Microsoft UI Automation** is the new accessibility framework for Microsoft Windows, available on all operating systems that support Windows Presentation Foundation (WPF).
 UI Automation provides programmatic access to most user interface (UI) elements on the desktop, enabling assistive technology products such as screen readers to provide information about the UI to end users and to manipulate the UI by means other than standard input.
 UI Automation also allows automated test scripts to interact with the UI.

-- **DynamicsNAV** library supports set of controls specific to Microsoft Dynamics NAV application.
+- The **DynamicsNAV** library supports a set of controls specific to the Microsoft Dynamics NAV application.

 ## Automatic Adjustment of `Window Title` Object Property

-Main window title of Dynamics NAV is dynamic by nature.
+The main window title of Dynamics NAV is dynamic by nature.

 ![DynamicsNAV Main Window Title Example](./img/dynamicsnavtitle1.png)

-It may contain not only application name but also name of currently active page or information about currently opened record.
-So it can be different at the time of test recording and test playback.
-To cope with this problem Rapise automatically replaces actual window title with a regular expression.
-You can see it in the object tree and properties of captured objects.
+It may contain not only the application name but also the name of the currently active page or information about the currently opened record.
+Thus, it can be different at the time of test recording and playback.
+To cope with this problem, Rapise automatically replaces the actual window title with a regular expression.
+You can see this in the object tree and properties of captured objects.

 ![Object Properties](./img/dynamicsnavobjectproperties.png)